topojson/topojson-client/README.md

 topo2geo states=us-states-10m.json < us-10m.json
 ```

-For convenience, you can omit the file name and specify only the object *name*; the output file will be *name*.json.
-For example, to output to states.json:
+For convenience, you can omit the object name and specify only the file *name*; the object name will be the basename of the file, with the directory and extension removed.
+For example, to convert the “states” TopoJSON GeometryCollection object in us-10m.json to a GeoJSON feature collection in states.json:

 ```
-topo2geo states < us-10m.json
+topo2geo states.json < us-10m.json
 ```

 To list the available object names, use [--list](#topo2geo_list).